Keidan/lkm_kdb_irq/README.md

 Download the software :

      mkdir devel
      cd devel
-	git clone git://github.com/Keidan/kdb_irq.git
+     git clone git://github.com/Keidan/lkm_kdb_irq.git
-	cd nhm
+     cd lkm_kdb_irq
      make

 Insert/Remove the module:

      insmod ./kdb_irq.ko
      rmmod kdb_irq

 Usage:

      After the module insertion, the current keyboard IRQ handler is removed and all the logs messages are printed into the current TTY.
      It's important to not forget that you need to reboot your computer to restore the normal behaviour.

 License (like GPL)